Krausjm7/google-cybersecurity-portfolio/README.md

 # Google Cybersecurity Professional Certificate Portfolio

 Welcome to my Cybersecurity Portfolio!
-This repository documents the hands-on projects, security audits, and technical analyses completed as part of the Google Cybersecurity Professional Certificate.
+This repository documents my hands on projects/labs completed and technical skills obtained as part of the Google Cybersecurity Professional Certificate.

 ---